Code-Institute-Submissions/mdenoronha-milestone-project-3/README.md

 Deployment
 ---------------
 Project has been deployed to Heroku and is accessible [here](https://riddles-game.herokuapp.com/).
 The process for deployment was as follows:

+* Clicked New to create a new repository on Github dashboard
+* Selected a repository name and clicked Create Repository
+* Within terminal, created a new repository using 'git init'
+* Added files to repository when necessary using 'git add' througout projects creation
+* Committing new changes using 'git commit'
+* Entering 'git remote add origin' with the Github URL
+* Push repository to Github
-* Create a new app in Heroku
+* Create a new app in Heroku by clicking 'New' button on the dashboard
+* Choose an app name and clicked 'create app'
+* Clicked 'GitHub Connect to Github'
+* Selected the project's repository
-* Link Github repository to Heroku with automatic deploys turned on
+* Turned on automatic deploys automatic deploys
-* Create requirements.txt file
+* Within the terminal created requirements.txt file with dependencies
-* Create Procfile
+* Create Procfile to inform app.py is to be run
 * Update app's PORT and IP to correspond with Heroku
+* Added the changes to repository, committed them and pushed them Github

 Credits
 ---------------